Authentic hummus recipe can be made in a jiffy if you have the garbanzo beans ready cooked; up your vegetable protein with this lovely side dish.

 Those who spend a lot of time out in the midday sun, like gardeners and glider pilots, must make sure they get plenty of manganese for the integrity of the skin.
 The widow maker tells the story of my return to soaring after a long hiatus in the Netherlands.

 Those enjoying a vegetable based diet need have no qualms; oats, spinach and garbanzo beans all would give us adequate levels of this important mineral.
-Those still on a black and white diet certainly need to be concerned; their skin will age faster.
+Those still on a black and white diet certainly need to be concerned; their skin will age faster; that's especially important for long distance athletes and smokers.

 Hummus for manganese is just one more reason why we should regularly make and enjoy this wonderful food.